dataluscorp/browser/remote/doc/index.rst

 Remote Protocol
 ===============

-The Firefox **remote protocol** is a low-level debugging interface you can use to inspect the state and control execution of documents running in web content, instrument the browser in interesting ways, simulate user interaction for automation purposes, and for subscribing to updates in the browser such as network- or console logs.
+The Datalus **remote protocol** is a low-level debugging interface you can use to inspect the state and control execution of documents running in web content, instrument the browser in interesting ways, simulate user interaction for automation purposes, and for subscribing to updates in the browser such as network- or console logs.

-It complements the existing Firefox Developer Tools :ref:`Remote Debugging Protocol <Remote Debugging Protocol>` (RDP) by implementing a subset of the `Chrome DevTools Protocol`_ (CDP).
+It complements the existing Datalus Developer Tools :ref:`Remote Debugging Protocol <Remote Debugging Protocol>` (RDP) by implementing a subset of the `Chrome DevTools Protocol`_ (CDP).